 There is a tendency to believe we are called to only one role in life: to pursue one dream, one job title, one career field.
 This may be how God guides some.
 Yet God calls many others to live out their vocation in evolving ways.
-In a changing world, we must grow the ability to continually hear God’s voice, respond to it in new contexts, and faithfully embody our vocational life and practice with openness and agility.
+In a changing world, we must grow the ability to continually hear God’s voice, respond to it in new contexts, and faithfully embody our sense of calling with openness and agility in the workplace.
 Nicole Higgins is one graduate who embodies her vocation in this way—discovering, over time, how to live out her passion by bringing social change to downtown Orlando, Florida.
 We’re here to help you live out your calling.

-Throughout our lives, we may find ourselves needing to engage with this process from a different starting point.
-Wherever you are in your career development, we hope this process will draw you closer to God and God's purposes for the world, lead to personal growth and discovery, help you embody vocational coherence and agility, and give you some practical tools needed for career exploration.
+Throughout our lives, we may find ourselves needing to engage with this model from a different starting point.
+Wherever you are in your professional development, we hope this model will draw you closer to God and God's purposes for the world, lead to personal growth and discovery, and help you become prepared to embody your vocation through your career.

 Students and alumni can access more information about this process and online resources on the Quad, Fuller's online portal for student and alumni engagement (requires a Fuller ID).